 Get the Sifted Newsletter

-For Karma, a Swedish company which nevertheless ran all of its meetings in English even before Spain (its first non-Swedish speaking employee) joined, the UK was an obvious first step.
-Its app and website was already available in Swedish and English, and there was plenty of conversation about food waste and sustainability in the British press.
+For Karma the UK was a natural first step.
+Even before Spain joined the company (as its first non-Swedish speaking employee) or the company expanded to the UK, all of its meetings were held in English.
+In addition, its app and website was already available in Swedish and English, and there was plenty of conversation about food waste and sustainability in the British press.

 Before committing to the UK, however, Spain tested out the theory.
 ‘I try to get as many different view points as possible; speaking to big retailers, going through my network to find famous chefs, operations directors of big chains, doing a lot of walk-ins [to restaurants].
 The risk is that you just talk to one end of the spectrum, but you need to get a feel for all of them, because our supply base is broad.’